-- The Food Stamp Program provides monthly food stamp benefits to individuals living in families or alone, provided their income and assets are below limits set in Federal Law.
+- The Food Stamp program provides monthly food stamp benefits to individuals living in families or alone if their income and assets are below limits set in Federal Law.
 It reaches more poor people over the course of a year than any other means-tested assistance program.

 - The Supplemental Security Income (SSI) program provides monthly cash payments to elderly, blind, or disabled individuals or couples whose income and assets are below levels set in Federal Law.
 Though a majority of recipients are adults, disabled children also are eligible.

-Welfare dependence, like poverty, is a continuum, with variations in degree and in duration.
+Welfare dependence is a continuum with variations in degree and in duration.
 Families may be more or less dependent if larger or smaller shares of their total resources are derived from welfare programs.
 The amount of time over which families depend on welfare might also be considered in assessing their degree of dependence.
 For the purposes of this report we adopt the following definition of welfare dependence: